michelou/android-examples/README.txt

                       and targeted to the Android platform
 ================================================================================

-This document describes code examples written in Scala and adapted from Java examples licensed under the Apache License, Version 2.0 and provided by the following sources:
+This directory contains code examples written in Scala and adapted from Java examples licensed under the Apache License, Version 2.0 and provided by the following sources: